Mrs Dalloway’s London – the 100th Anniversary

 Here’s what’s special about this walk

-Ok, the 100th anniversary is now history.
+Now as you’ll have gathered from the above, the centenary anniversary for that June day in 1923 when Mrs Dalloway went on her walk is now history.
 But what I say below about the walk on that June day is 99 percent applicable to every Mrs Dalloway’s London Walk we do.
-The only exception being that we’re not hearing that bell exactly – to the second – 100 years after Mrs Dalloway heard it on that June day in 1923.
-But unpacking that moment – especially with the 100-year-old materials I’ve unearthed – Exhibition A, Exhibition B, etc. – is a significant part of the fun and wonderment of the walk.
+The only exception being that it’s no longer possible to hear that bell exactly – to the second – 100 years after Mrs Dalloway heard it on that June day in 1923.
+This past June (2024) we heard it exactly (“the leaden circles dissolving in the air”) – to the second – 101 years after Clarissa Dalloway heard it.* But unpacking that moment – especially with the 101-year-old materials I’ve unearthed – Exhibition A, Exhibition B, etc. – is a significant part of the fun and wonderment and indeed revelation of the walk.

 Podcast for the 100th Anniversary Walk